Massage Therapy School in Columbia, SC

 Massage Therapist Work Settings

-The Southeastern Institute lists the following among the places massage therapists may work: massage clinics, rehabilitation centers, spas, resorts, chiropractic offices, orthopedic offices, hospitals, health clubs, and sports organizations.
+The Southeastern College lists the following among the places massage therapists may work: massage clinics, rehabilitation centers, spas, resorts, chiropractic offices, orthopedic offices, hospitals, health clubs, and sports organizations.

 Urban Nirvana is a well-known South Carolina employer.
 It operates spas in several South Carolina metropolitan areas.
 It currently has two spas in the Columbia metropolitan area: Columbia and Lexington.
 Anxiety relief and whiplash are among the specialty massage services.
 The anxiety relief massage incorporates essential oils; the whiplash massage, paraffin.
 Urban Nirvana was among the businesses advertising for massage talent in the Columbia area in 2019.